averycrespi/vtt-bridge/README.md

 3. Open your Roll20 game in another tab.
 You should see a message that says `Connected to Dungeon Master's Vault`.
 4. Click one of the <kbd>Roll</kbd> buttons on your Dungeon Master's Vault character sheet.
 5. Watch your roll appear in your Roll20 game.

+## FAQ

+**Why does VTT Bridge need to access my browser tabs?**

+VTT Bridge loads a background script to relay commands from Dungeon Master's Vault to Roll20.
+This background script needs to [find the tab](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/query) that contains the Roll20 game.

+**Help, the "Connect to Roll20" button isn't appearing!**

+Please reload the page.
+If the problem persists, [open an issue](https://github.com/averycrespi/vtt-bridge/issues/new).

+**Help, the "Connected to Dungeon Master's Vault" message isn't appearing!**

+Please reload the page.
+If the problem persists, [open an issue](https://github.com/averycrespi/vtt-bridge/issues/new).

+**Why aren't my rolls appearing in Roll20?**

+Please ensure that both tabs (Dungeon Master's Vault and Roll20) are open in the same browser window.

 ## Development